Referendums in the United Kingdom: 2016 European Union membership referendum

-The "Leave" option was voted by 52% of voters, as opposed to 48% of voters who wished to "Remain".
-Of the 382 voting areas, 263 areas returned majority votes in favour of "Leave" whereas 119 areas returned majority votes in favour of "Remain" which included every Scottish council area and all but five of the London boroughs.
+The "Leave" option was chosen by 52% of voters, with 48% of voters opting to "Remain".
+Of the 382 voting areas, 263 areas returned "majority" votes in favour of "Leave" whereas 119 areas returned "majority" votes in favour of "Remain" which included every Scottish council area and all but five of the London boroughs.
 The vote revealed divisions among the constituent nations of the United Kingdom, with England and Wales voting to leave, but Scotland and Northern Ireland voting to remain.
 The national turnout was 72% which was eight percentage points higher than the turnout in 1975, although the majority was 12 percentage points lower.
-It was the first time a UK-wide referendum result had gone against the preferred choice of the UK Government who had officially recommended a "Remain" vote and it led to a period of political turmoil.
+It was the first time a UK-wide referendum result had gone against the preferred choice of the UK Government, which had officially recommended a "Remain" vote, and it led to a period of political turmoil.
 As a direct consequence of losing the referendum, David Cameron announced his resignation as Prime Minister on the morning after the vote.
 He left office three weeks later on 13 July, and was succeeded by Theresa May who later resigned in 2019 due to the issue remaining unresolved.
-After the vote there was frequent public discussion as to whether the result of the referendum was advisory or mandatory, but the High Court stated on 3 November 2016 that, in the absence of specific provision in the enabling legislation (and in this case there was none), "a referendum on any topic can only be advisory for the lawmakers in Parliament".
+Following the vote there was frequent public discussion as to whether the result of the referendum was advisory or mandatory, but the High Court stated on 3 November 2016 that, in the absence of specific provision in the enabling legislation (and in this case there was none), "a referendum on any topic can only be advisory for the lawmakers in Parliament".